spatie/ray/docs/usage/in-a-framework-agnostic-project.md

 ### Using sizes

-Ray can display things in different sizes
+Ray can display things in different sizes.

 ```php
 ray('small')->small();